chenguoming1/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

+My pipeline consisted of 5 steps and final process image 1 steps so the total has 6 steps

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale,

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Second, Smoothing the grayscale images using Gaussion kernel,

+Third, Edge detection using Cannied algorithm.

+Fourth, Select the region of the lane.

+Fifth, Convert the edges within the region of interests into lane lines using hough space.

+Sixth, Finally extend lines got from step 5 to fill to the bottom of the image and upper bound.

+![Grey][image1]
+![Blurred][image2]
+![Cannied][image3]
+![Region Selected][image4]
+![Lane Detected][image5]
+![Lane Enhanced][image6]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when extending the lines from step 5.

-Another shortcoming could be ...
+The reason is because it it just extending to the bootom and upper bound of the image so it may not be on the actual lane.

 ### 3. Suggest possible improvements to your pipeline